wagners logo dark

 The Bicycle NS website lists the following “Rules of the Road for People Riding Bicycles”:

-- When riding between 30 minutes before sunset (dusk, not dark) and 30 minutes after sunrise, you must have a front white light and a rear red light or rear red reflector.
+• When riding between 30 minutes before sunset and 30 minutes after sunrise, you must have a front white light and a rear red light or rear red reflector.

-- Cyclists must ride on the right hand side of the road, with the flow of traffic, and as near as practicable to the road edge (roughly one metre from the road edge depending on speed of traffic, road edge/width, and destination).
+• Cyclists must ride on the right-hand side of the road, with the flow of traffic, and as near as practicable to the road edge (roughly one metre from the edge depending on traffic speed, road width, and destination).

-- Cyclists may take the full lane if going through a roundabout, making a left turn, or otherwise feel that they need to do so for their safety.
-Ride in a straight predictable path, do not weave around parked cars, stay one metre away from parked cars to avoid the “door zone”, and take the lane as needed to perform turning maneuvers or to avoid road hazards.
+• Cyclists may take the full lane when going through a roundabout, making a left turn, or when necessary for safety.
+Ride in a straight, predictable path, do not weave around parked cars, stay one metre away from parked cars to avoid the “door zone,” and take the lane as needed to turn or avoid hazards.

-- Except when passing another person cycling, people cycling on a highway shall ride in single file.
+• Except when passing another cyclist, people cycling on a highway must ride in single file.

-- Motor vehicles may only pass a bicycle if it is safe to do so and there is at least one metre of open space between the vehicle and the person cycling.
-Motor vehicles may cross a line to pass a bicycle safely.
+• Motor vehicles may only pass a bicycle if it is safe and there is at least one metre of open space between the vehicle and the cyclist.
+Motor vehicles may cross a line to pass safely.

-- Cyclists must follow the same law as motor vehicles, unless the law has made specific exemptions.
+• Cyclists must follow the same laws as motor vehicles unless specific exemptions apply.

 Road safety requires both motorists and cyclists to be vigilant and obey the rules of the road to avoid accidents.
 When cyclists and motorists work together, the chance of a collision is greatly reduced.
 Learn more with the lawyers at Wagners.